younes-hebik/RT01-2nd-Assignment/README.md

 # Assignment 2 - RT1 ROS Nodes

 ## Overview
 This repository contains the solution for the second assignment of the RT1 course.
-The assignment involved the creation of ROS nodes in Python to perform specific tasks related to robot navigation and information retrieval.
+The assignment involved the creation of ROS nodes in C++ to perform specific tasks related to robot navigation and information retrieval.

 ## Nodes